President and Board Member

 Citizen Empowerment Coordinator

 As a Citizen Empowerment Coordinator, Wambui hopes to lend her fervor for political activism, social justice and leadership to the fight to ratify the 28th Amendment.
-As an organizer at her alma mater, the University of Connecticut, Wambui created and lead several groups aimed at empowering the unheard and advocating on behalf of her student body for institutional change to the University's Senate Diversity Committee.
+As an organizer at her alma mater, the University of Connecticut, Wambui created and led several groups aimed at empowering the unheard and advocating on behalf of her student body for institutional change to the University's Senate Diversity Committee.
 As an intern for Connecticut State Senator Gary Winfield, she learned the importance the everyday citizen plays in shaping and influencing their government and is inspired to help empower citizens to take back their democracy.
 One of her favorite quotes from the eloquent Senator Winfield is, "There are no voiceless people, there are only silenced people whose voices have yet to find the right ear."
 She hopes to bring this spirit of empowerment and engagement to her role at American Promise.

-As a former Development Director, Director of Foundation Support and Major Gifts Officer, Liz has worked in a range of rolls at Massachusetts non-profits, supporting efforts to connect individuals and organizations with impactful causes.
+As a former Development Director, Director of Foundation Support and Major Gifts Officer, Liz has worked in a range of roles at Massachusetts non-profits, supporting efforts to connect individuals and organizations with impactful causes.
 Most recently, Liz was the Associate Director at the Concord-Carlisle Community Chest where she oversaw marketing and development communications efforts and special events.
-As the Development Coordinator at American Promise, Liz looks forward to helping to address the outsized influence of money in politics and engaging, and inspiring others to join the effort.
+As the Development Manager at American Promise, Liz looks forward to helping to address the outsized influence of money in politics and engaging, and inspiring others to join the effort.